Subscribe to Kamla's Blog

 THIS IS FROM THE NEW YORK TIMES

 LAST night I dreamed about mercury — huge, shining globules of quicksilver rising and falling.
-Mercury is element number 80, and my dream is a reminder that, I will be 80 myself.
+Mercury is element number 80, and my dream is a reminder that on Tuesday, I will be 80 myself.

 Elements and birthdays have been intertwined for me since boyhood, when I learned about atomic numbers.
 At 11, I could say “I am sodium” (Element 11), and now at 79, I am gold.
 A few years ago, when I gave a friend a bottle of mercury for his 80th birthday — a special bottle that could neither leak nor break — he gave me a peculiar look, but later sent me a charming letter in which he joked, “I take a little every morning for my health.”